mephest0/beer/README.md

 * [The Raspberry Pi Foundation](https://www.raspberrypi.org/)
   * ...where to even start?!

+## Notes

+The unit we used, an the 512 mb RPI 3A+, didn't have enough mbs.
+Creating a swap partition on the memory card (not recommended!) solved this.
+Here's how to set that up (using Ubuntu Server 21):
+* `sudo fallocate -l 1G /swapspace`
+  * To set up 1 gig of swap
+* `sudo chmod 600 /swapspace`
+  * So read/write permissions are as they should
+* `sudo mkswap /swapspace`
+  * ..or else the swap area would not be used for just that
+* `sudo swapon /swapspace`
+  * ..or else the swap area would not be used
+* Add the line `/swapspace swap swap defaults 0 0` to the file `/etc/swap`
+  * So that it is used again after reboot

+To verify that a swap area has been created and is in use, run the command `sudo swapon --show`.
+If you can not see it, try rebooting.

 ## License

 Do what you wish.
 MIT License or whatever 🤷‍♀️